tenebrius1/tp/docs/DeveloperGuide.md

 ##### Aspect: How `match` is executed
 {:.no_toc}
 - **Alternative 1 (current choice)**: User can `match` students with multiple `tags` to tutors.
-    - Pros: It prevents the user from having to create one `Student` object for every subject that the student is looking for, which allows the database to store lesser unnecessary/duplicate information about the student.
+    - Pros: It prevents the user from having to create one `Student` object for every subject that the student is looking for, which allows the database to store lesser unnecessary/duplicate information about the student, making it less prone to bugs.
     - Cons: The code will become more complex as there is a need to create a `TagsContainTagPredicate` to assist in finding all the relevant matching tutors.
 - **Alternative 2**: User can `match` students with only one `Tag` to tutors.
     - Pros: Simpler implementation which requires a less complex predicate, making it easier for developers to understand the code.